marshallswain/feathers-pinia/docs/guide/use-find.md

 <BlockQuote>

-To lighten the burden of migrating with this breaking change, the old `useFind` utility is now provided as [`useFindWatched`](./use-find-watched).
+To lighten the burden of migrating from Feathers-Vuex, the old `useFind` utility is now provided as [`useFindWatched`](./use-find-watched).
+It is recommended that all new code be written with the new `useFind` API.

 </BlockQuote>